wiremock/wiremock/README.md

 	...

 ### URL matching
-For both request/response mappings and verifications URLs can be matched exactly or via a regular expression:
+For both stub mappings and verifications URLs can be matched exactly or via a regular expression:

 	.urlEqualTo("/exact/match")